 Look, I thought I was up on all the parenting and baby news, from the latest stroller to the fact that sucking on baby's pacifier may help avoid allergies later.
 I thought I had this.
 But it turns out, I had a missed a whole thing — and yes, umbilical cord jewelry is the parenting trend that you need to see.

 The new concept is actually pretty simple, and just a new take on an old idea.
-You already knew, for example, that cord blood can be banked for later, as the American Pregnancy Association broke down, on the premise that its stem cells may help fight diseases for either your baby or a sibling.
+You already knew, for example, that cord blood can be banked for later, according to the American College of Obstetricians and Gynecologists, on the premise that its stem cells may help fight diseases for either your baby or a sibling.
 And many moms have been using the placenta in post-birth smoothies or by having it ground into pills.

 Chrissy Teigen and Hillary Duff have followed the trend, according to USA Today, although WebMD notes there isn't currently any proof that this practice, though common among animals, is beneficial in humans So surely, keeping the umbilical cord and turning it into a bauble isn't all that strange, right?
 Because these pieces are seriously beautiful.

 Jeweler Nianna Rodriguez told USA Today that the process makes perfect sense, since besides creating a wearable memory for sentimental moms, the stump of the umbilical cord can be turned into that perfect accessory (who knew?).

 "It's amazing how you shave off the top layer and that's where you get this beautiful amber color that translates wonderfully into jewelry," she said.
 Designers such as Rodriguez allow interested moms to pick a design and then just follow the packing instructions for sending the stump off in the mail to her.

 Custom jewelry designer Ruth Avra has been making pieces involving the umbilical cord since her son was born in 2012, according to Self.